aws/copilot-cli/site/content/docs/commands/svc-deploy.en.md

 ```

 !!!info
-    The `--no-rollback` flag should **never** be used for a production environment as it may introduce service downtime.
+    The `--no-rollback` flag is **not** recommended while deploying to a production environment as it may introduce service downtime.
     If the deployment fails when automatic stack rollback is disabled, you may be required to manually start the stack
     rollback of the stack via the AWS console or AWS CLI before the next deployment.